margaeor/mlopt-equal-opportunity/README.md

 file to create and visualize the prescriptions.
 Note that the file has a lot of python requirements, such as numpy, seaborn, XGBoost, plotly, pandas.

+## Column mappings
+If you want to see a comprehensive list of what each occupation code represents in the visualizations (e.g. MGR, BUS), take a look at the column SOCP_desc of the file `data/metadata/mapping.csv`